arcus/Arcus_Labs_Orientation/arcus_orientation.md

 But how do I install packages without internet?
 ------
 Of course, you'll still need to be able to install packages or download files to do your work.
-For this, we've developed the **Installation Form**.
+For this, we've developed the **Install Tool**.
 Rather than installing your packages in the same environment that includes your data, when you fill out this form, the packages automatically begin installing in a separate environment that doesn't have any data in it.This ensures that, if there is any malicious code in the scripts that govern the installation process, it does not have any access to your data while it executes.
 Once the packages have finished installing, they become available to you in your lab.
 At this point, by subsequently running your code in your lab in Internet Disabled mode, even if there is any malicious code in the package you've installed, it doesn't have any access to the Internet in order to exfiltrate your data.

 When should I use Internet Disabled Mode?
 ---